 Our Junior Bushcraft course is specially aimed at the children – a fun way to learn survival skills and give mums and dads a few hours off!
-They will learn about – and have a go at – different shelters, fires and cooking skills in the woods on our farm.
+They will learn about – and have a go at – building different shelters and lighting fires without matches (multiple different ways) in the woods on our farm.
 A great way to experience what nature has to offer.

 For those who are extra adventurous, have a go at our Bush Tucker trials?
 Want to be crowned prince or princess of the woodland? £7.50 per child, additional 30 mins to their bushcraft adventure.

 Given the age range we aim to work with two separate groups based on age where possible.
 If there are less than two children interested we will check with other guests to see if anyone else would like to join in.